HaxePunk/HaxePunk/README.md

 ## Release build

 First, make sure you have [Haxe](http://haxe.org) 3.0 or higher.
 Then execute the following commands below to get started with your first HaxePunk project.
+If you are using Haxe 2 the last version supporting it was [v2.3.0](https://github.com/HaxePunk/HaxePunk/releases/tag/v2.3.0) `haxelib install HaxePunk 2.3.0`.

 ```bash
 haxelib install HaxePunk